webprofusion/certify-docs/docs/http-validation.md

 If the local request fails (perhaps because the local server can't resolve itself via DNS etc) and if proxy API support is enabled, the app asks the https://api.certifytheweb.com server if it can access the resource instead (which also has the benefit of being external, just like the Let's Encrypt server is).

 If this step succeeds, you're all set to automatically complete HTTP validation of your domain.
-Once completed, Let's Encrypt marks your domain (associated with your account_) as 'valid' and we cna then proceed with requesting the final certificate.
+Once completed, Let's Encrypt marks your domain (associated with your account) as 'valid' and we can then proceed with requesting the final certificate.